exx888/slid/README.md

 cd slid

-Install Dependencies:
-All necessary Python libraries required to run SLID are included in the requirements.txt file.
-Run the following command to automatically install all required modules:
+Install the required Python libraries:

 pip install -r requirements.txt

-🚀 Operation Guide

-Follow these simple steps to start using SLID.
+This command installs all necessary modules automatically.

+Usage

-1. Run Ngrok (or another tunneling tool)
+Run a tunneling service (Ngrok)

-If you are using SLID via the web or need to expose it externally, you must run a tunneling service (like Ngrok) to route traffic to the application's local port.
+If you need to access SLID through a web interface or expose it externally, run Ngrok on the local port used by the application:

-Important Note: Ngrok must be run on the following port:

 ngrok http 8080

-2. Run the SLID Tool

-Now, launch the main application file using Python 3:
+Launch SLID

 python3 app.py

-Accessing the Interface: You can access the SLID interface via the link provided by Ngrok after it starts running.

-🤝 Contribute to Development

-We believe the strength of SLID lies in its community.
-We welcome any suggestions, corrections, or new features you wish to add.
+Access the Interface

+Open the provided Ngrok link in your browser to interact with SLID.

+Contributing

+We welcome contributions to enhance SLID:

-Fork the Project.
+Fork the repository.

-Create your new feature branch.
+Create a feature branch.

 Commit your changes.

-Open a Pull Request, and we will review it.
+Open a Pull Request for review.